jmehlman/hubitat-htd-mca66-driver/README.md

 correct.
 2. The volume control is slow.
 It relies on the up/down commands and takes a while to complete.
+3. Input Source Select is not yet implemented

 # Bugs / other issues
 Feel free to publish bugs, improvements, or other issues here!